Esukhia/teachingtibetan.com/docs/communicative/orthographic_control.md

   <summary>Detailed explanation</summary>

-It means that the written text is entirely devoid of spelling, punctuation, grammar, or any other mistakes that would compromise its correctness, clarity, or adherence to the established rules and conventions of the writing system.
+This means that the person's writing:

+Is orthographically free of error: They demonstrate accurate spelling and proper use of orthography.
+Orthography refers to the conventional spelling and writing system of a language.

+In summary, this descriptor suggests that the individual's writing is free from spelling errors and follows the proper spelling conventions of the language.
+They exhibit accurate and correct orthography in their written communication.

 </details>